How to Copy Chrome User Profile to Another Profile

 • Linux: /home/{username}/.config/google-chrome

-Replace {username} with your actual username on the computer.
+Swap {username} with your actual computer username.

 Chrome user profile data location